What is shared home contents insurance?

 - Share communal items: Using appliances provided by your landlord is one thing, but splitting the cost of a TV between housemates might lead to arguments – especially if someone breaks it

-- Share communal areas: Likewise leaving personal possessions in communal areas such as a laptop or phone might seem natural if you live in a social household, but it’s a risk insurers are not be fond of
+- Share communal areas: Leaving personal possessions in communal areas such as a laptop or phone might seem natural if you live in a social household, but insurers aren’t fond of this risk

 These can all contribute to higher insurance premiums, but on the flip side if you’re only insuring your own possessions then you might not need as much cover in the first place.